-No Flowers Required
+No Flowers Required ONLY

-a Love Required novel by Cari Quinn
+a Love Required novel by USA TODAY bestselling author Cari Quinn

 Flower shop owner Alexa Conroy had it all before the recession hit and her customers fled to cheaper shopping grounds.
 Desperate to make ends meet, she sells her dream home and moves into the rundown apartments above her shop.
 When she spots six feet of sexy distraction—complete with muscles, piercings, and tattoos—ripping up flooring, Alexa knows the karmic windfall she’s due just landed on her doorstep.

 Dillon James, reluctant heir to the corporation about to foreclose on Alexa’s shop, is not about to jeopardize their scorching chemistry by admitting he’s not the building’s handyman.
 But with only weeks until her business goes under and his identity is revealed, Dillon must find a way to convince Alexa cooperation isn’t a dirty word, help her save the shop from his brother’s greed, and persuade her that he’s not the enemy…or risk losing the only woman who’s seen the real him.

 Title: No Flowers Required (Love Required, #2)